Griezmann extends Atletico deal until 2022 - Nigeria Today

 Griezmann extends Atletico deal until 2022

-Atletico Madrid’s French star Antoine Griezmann has extended his contract with the Spanish club by a year, according to press reports in Spain on Monday.
+French star Antoine Griezmann has extended his contract with Atletico Madrid by a year, the Spanish club announced on Tuesday.

-“Antoine Griezmann signed a contract with Atletico until 2022,” Madrid sports daily Marca reported.

-According to As newspaper, “Atletico has revised the player’s salary to reward his performance” and made an “economic effort” to convince the player to stay.
+Griezmann’s contract now runs until June 30, 2022, and ends rumours linking him with a move away from Atletico.

+“The first thing that I want to do is apologise to the people who misunderstood my statements,” the 26-year-old said.

 Griezmann arrived in Atletico in 2014 for 30 million euros from Real Sociedad, where he started his career in 2009.

-He has scored 83 goals in 160 games for the club, with whom he reached the Champions League final in 2016.
+He has scored 83 goals in 160 games for Atletico, with whom he reached the Champions League final in 2016.

+Atletico’s sporting director Jose Luis Perez Caminero dubbed the contract extension “great news because he is one of the best players in the world”.

+“Antoine is a different football player, capable of changing a match, with spectacular qualities, a very complete player.”

 This post was syndicated from Nigeria News, Headlines and Opinions – The Guardian Nigeria Newspaper.
 Click here to read the full text on the original website.